 The SMB Segment: Going Upstream vs. Downstream

 When companies start in SMB and move towards Enterprise, this is referred to as moving Up-Stream.
 When companies sell in the enterprise and they start to sell to the faster-paced SMB market or Pro-User market is called going Down-Stream.

 The most common problem is that companies move UpStream or Downstream by just hiring additional salespeople, not contemplating the consequences for the other parts of the organization.
-However, pursuing a new segment needs to be a company initiative—it may even require you to re-look your product-market fit.
+However, pursuing a new segment needs to be a company initiative.
+It may even require you to re-assess your product-market fit.

 Figure 3.
 The importance of the SMB segment.

 Comparing spending flexibility, you’ll find that Pro-user is cost-centric and max out at spending $1,000/yr.
 In Mid-Market, the value of a specific product is obscured by many other products and often you find yourself selling to only a small group or department at best.

 Enterprise vs SMB: The enterprise market may use lengthy RFP/RFQ purchasing procedures based on spending thresholds and are often focused on the service offered.
-SMB on the other end offers a greater flexibility—spending anywhere from $1,000 to $100,000, and with shorter 30-90 day sales cycles as they seek immediate impact.
+SMB, on the other hand, offers greater flexibility—spending anywhere from $1,000 to $100,000, and with shorter 30-90 day sales cycles as they seek immediate impact.

 CASE IN POINT: